 It is key that organisations understand how a negative state of mind and poor health impacts on an employees output and performance.
 That being said, recent research reports that 56% of employers said they would like to do more to improve staff wellbeing, but don’t feel they have the right tools to do so.
 With the right partner such as LycaHealth, you can create a corporate health & wellbeing strategy.
 Using a friendly and consultative approach, we’ll work with you to find the best value solution that fits your business and your budget.

 To show your employees your organisation is being proactive in taking health and wellbeing seriously, you’ve got to do more than talk the talk, you need to walk the walk!
 One way you can do this is by setting up on-site GP services as part of a wider corporate health & wellbeing strategy.
 These health and wellbeing services are delivered on-site, in a suitable room, to create a comfortable environment for staff to attend.
-You can offer access to GP appointments to talk about health concerns, prescription and medication services, sexual health screening as well as mental health support and advice.
+You can offer access to GP appointments to talk about health concerns, prescription and medication services, sexual health screening as well as mental health support and treatment (including rTMS).

 By using this service, you are able to provide employees with easier access to healthcare and support.
 And if required, put further workplace adjustments in place to better support them within their role.
 Here at LycaHealth, our corporate on-site GP scheme is easy and free to set-up, you only pay for the hours that your on-site clinic is open.
 If you would like to find out more about how you can improve health and wellbeing levels in the workplace, get in touch with our team today.